 Driving a car is considered a privilege rather than an absolute right.
 And, all states will revoke or suspend the license of drivers who are convicted of certain offenses or repeatedly violate traffic laws.
 In many states, offenses that can lead to license suspension include:

 In addition, many states use "point" systems to keep track of a driver's moving violations: Each moving violation is assigned a certain number of points.
 If a driver accumulates too many points within a given period of time, the department of motor vehicles suspends her license.

 If you have too many serious problems as a driver, your state may take away (revoke) your license altogether.
 If this happens, you'll have to wait a certain period of time before you can apply for another license.
 Your state may deny your application if you have a poor driving record or fail to pass any required tests.

-All licensing departments accept information from police officers, families, and physicians about a driver's abilities.
+Unsafe drivers who continue to drive despite the advice of family and friends often don't come to the attention of DMV unless a police officer reports unsafe driving after making a traffic stop or responding to an accident.
 If a licensing agency moves to cancel someone's license as the result of an officer's observations, an accident, or the report of family members or a doctor, the driver usually has an opportunity to protest.

 If you have a valid license from one state, you can generally use it to lawfully drive in other states that you visit.
 But, if you make a permanent move to another state, you'll have to take a trip to the local department of motor vehicles to apply for a new license.
 Usually, you must do this within 30 days after moving to the new state.

 Also, although states generally accept out-of-state licenses, most states are inflexible with age requirements.
 So, younger drivers should double-check before assuming their license will allow them to drive across state borders.